 Let me digest that down to the basics:

 - Anthony William, the Medical Medium, completely lacks any credentials in any area of medicine, including junk medicine like naturopathy or chiropractic.

-- Typical of these types of disclaimers, William states that his diagnoses and treatments should not be substituted for real evidence based medicine.
+- Typical of these types of disclaimers, William states that his diagnoses and treatments should not be substituted for real evidence-based medicine.

-Not only do I think that the Medical Medium shouldn’t be practicing medicine, he also states it publicly and in big bold font.
+Not only do I think that the Medical Medium shouldn’t be practicing medicine, but he also states it publicly and in big bold font.

 The Medical Medium uses the pseudoscience of spiritual readings plus the pseudoscience of alternative medicine to diagnose and treat patients.
 Be aware.
 Be very aware.

 He’s a shaman, a charlatan.
 He’s inventing junk medicine out of thin air with only a marginal link to real science to make a profit.
 Ignore him.